 Although noncompete agreements are allowed in most states, this is not true everywhere.
 A few states won’t enforce noncompete agreements as a matter of public policy.
 In California, for example, the legislature has found that noncompete agreements unduly restrict an employee’s right to earn a living.
 Under California law, it is illegal for an employer to even ask an employee to sign a noncompete agreement.

 In most other states, a noncompete agreement will be enforced as long as it is limited in time, geographic scope, and effect.
 (For a more in-depth look at these requirements, see What Is a Noncompete Contract?)

-Your non-compete agreement cannot be valid for the rest of your career.
-It must be effective for a reasonable amount of time and it must include a date when you're free to go work for a competitor.
-The amount of time considered "reasonable" depends on the state.
-Generally, non-compete agreements that last longer than two or three years can't be enforced by a former employer.
+A noncompete agreement can’t last forever.
+To be enforceable in most states, the agreement must be reasonable in duration.
+The amount of time considered to be "reasonable" depends on the state.
+In general though, noncompete agreements that last longer than two or three years might not be enforced by a court.

 A noncompete agreement must also be limited in geographic scope.
 How broad an area the agreement may cover depends on your employer’s business model and competitors.
 For a small service business with a mostly local clientele, a court might find a statewide or even a county-wide noncompete too broad to enforce.
 On the other hand, if you work for a larger company that has offices throughout the region, a noncompete that applies in all counties where your company does business might be enforced.